 “My son, I AM.”

-Adam felt the delicious warmth and breathed in the sweet scent of His breath, like honey, his Creator’s presence wrapping around him as he knelt there.
+Adam felt the delicious warmth and breathed in the sweet scent of His breath, like honey, his Creator’s presence wrapping around him like thick, soft down as he knelt there.

 “You have a question, Adam?”